projectcalico/calico/master/getting-started/openstack/installation/redhat.md

 [Upgrading {{site.prodname}} on OpenStack](../../../maintenance/openstack-upgrade)
 instead.

-There are three sections to the install: installing etcd, adding
-{{site.prodname}} to OpenStack control nodes, and adding {{site.prodname}} to OpenStack compute nodes.
+There are two sections to the install: adding {{site.prodname}} to OpenStack control nodes, and adding {{site.prodname}} to OpenStack compute nodes.
 Follow the [Common steps](#common-steps) on each node before moving on to the specific instructions in the control and compute sections.
 If you want to create a combined control and compute node, work through all three sections.

 ## Before you begin